fish-shell/fish-shell/doc_src/cmds/dirs.rst

 ``dirs`` prints the current :ref:`directory stack <directory-stack>`, as created by :ref:`pushd <cmd-pushd>` and modified by :ref:`popd <cmd-popd>`.

+The following options are available:

+**-c**:
-With "-c", it clears the directory stack instead.
+    Clear the directory stack instead of printing it.

 ``dirs`` does not accept any parameters.